 - Difficulty level – 2 out of 5

-If you start in Sarria and it’s the first walking day for you.
-I strongly recommend taking it easy, stopping for a rest on the way, drinking enough water, and don’t try to chase after other walkers.
-There will be some pilgrims who have been walking for weeks and they are definitely in better walking shape since they are already used to it.
+If it’s your first day on the Camino Frances I strongly recommend taking it easy.
+Make plenty of rest stops on the way, drinking enough water, and don’t try to chase after other pilgrims.
+There will be some people who have been walking for weeks and they are in better walking shape because they are already used to it.

-On the way, there will be a couple of places (farms) selling local home-made products like jams, bread, cheese, etc. everything is very fresh and tasty.
+On the stretch between Sarria and Portomarin, there will be a couple of places selling local homemade products like jam, bread, cheese, etc. Everything is very fresh and tasty.
+You need cash so make sure you have some.

 Highlights

-- A nice and peaceful countryside scenery; chestnut and oak forest, small farms and villages, wheat fields.
+- A nice and peaceful countryside scenery; forest with chestnut and oak trees, small farms and villages, wheat fields.

 Challenges